 The Roustabouts RV Club manages its musters and longer trips in a professional manner and has been recognized as one of the better organisations that caravan parks and tour operators have dealt with.

 A strong combination of weekend musters, social events and the longer “Long Paddock drives” provides a solid platform that encourages our members to “use” their RV’s regularly.

 Musters: Every 5-7 weeks, an average 3 to 5 day weekend muster is held.
-We use a range of different locations throughout the year from caravan parks to show grounds, scout camps and National Parks.
+We use a range of different locations throughout the year from show grounds, campgrounds, scout camps, National Parks and the caravan park.
 We undertake mystery tours and utilise free camping sites.